damies13/TestDataTable/Doc/InstallationAndConfiguration.md

 ## Configuration

-The first time you run TestDataTable an ini file with the default configuration will be created in the same directory as the TestDataTable.py file similar to the example below:
+The first time you run TestDataTable an ini file with the default configuration will be created.
+The location of this configuration file will be shown below the version on the terminal.

+An example configuration file:

 ```
 [Server]